Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Concluding Discussions

 \section{Concluding Discussions}

-To summarize, we have simulated a 6000-year long solar activity series covering grand maxima, grand minima and regular activity phases utilizing a stochastically forced 2D solar dynamo model, and coronal magnetic field extrapolation based on the surface magnetic field configuration.
-We also calculate the OSF and the cosmic-ray modulation potential to understand the impact of solar activity on the state of the heliosphere.
+To summarize, we have simulated a 6000-year long solar activity time series covering grand maxima, grand minima and regular activity phases utilizing a stochastically forced 2.5D kinematic solar dynamo model, and potential field extrapolation technique.
+We also calculate the open solar flux and the cosmic ray modulation potential to understand the impact of solar activity on the state of the heliosphere.
+The stochastically forced dynamo results in self-consistent generation of grand minima, maxima and regular activity phases; these variations are manifested on the surface which governs the evolution of coronal magnetic fields and in turn modulates the heliospheric parameters e.g., OSF and cosmic ray modulation potential.